In May 2021, the Victorian Government announced a $179.4 million funding package to kick-start the Fishermans Bend Innovation Precinct.

-In planning for innovation precincts, the Brookings Institute have identified the importance of three interrelated assets that are required to support a strong innovation ecosystem:
+In planning for innovation precincts, the Brookings Institution have identified the importance of three interrelated assets required to support a strong innovation ecosystem:

-- Economic assets: are the companies, institutions and organisations that drive, cultivate or support an innovation rich environment
+- Economic assets: the companies, institutions and organisations that drive, cultivate or support a rich innovation environment.

-- Physical assets: are publicly, or privately-owned spaces including streets, open spaces and other infrastructure, designed and organised to stimulate new and higher levels of connectivity, collaboration and innovation
+- Physical assets: publicly or privately-owned spaces including streets, open spaces and other infrastructure, designed and organised to stimulate new and higher levels of connectivity, collaboration and innovation.

-- Networking assets: are the relationships between people, companies and places that facilitate ideas generation and advances in commercialisation.
+- Networking assets: the relationships between people, companies and places that facilitate the generation of ideas and advances in commercialisation.

 All innovation districts contain economic, physical, and networking assets.
 Image from the Brookings Institution